josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 Because this results drill down to the BIB number, you can click on a row and get more details of a runner:

 ![](esru_outlier-2.png)

+Textual as excellent support for rendering Markdown, programing languages.
+Take a look on the code to see yourself.

 ### A few plot graphics for you